strangemoodfoundation/strangemood/README.md

 <h1 align="center">☼ Strangemood ☼</h1>
 </p>

-Strangemood is a decentralized marketplace for video games that's controlled by it's sellers.
+Strangemood is a decentralized marketplace for video games that's controlled by its sellers.
 It's like Steam.

 Unlike Steam, Strangemood is a _protocol_, like email or RSS, not a product.
 Anyone can build their own marketplace on top of Strangemood, just like anyone can make a podcasting app or an email client.